docpop/Astro/README.md

 - A pointed tip on the sliding weight
 - The same landing pad as the Mark II

+### 3D Printing Guidelines
+This design is intended to be printed with the following settings:
+- 3 or more perimeters
+- 100% infill
+- No raft
+- No support material
+Infill can be reduced without negative effects, but it will reduce the weight.
+Because of the model's size and shape, there is not very much volume within it where infill can be used, so reducing the infill will not necessarily reduce the weight by much.

+### Model Info
+The CAD drawing is done using FreeCAD, an open source solid modeling tool.
+If interested in modifying it, make sure to use FreeCAD 0.19.
+Older versions of FreeCAD do not render the model properly.

 ## License
 [![N|Solid](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)